ezsystems/commerce-documentation/docs/developer_manual/one_page_forms/one_page_forms_api/dataprocessors/events_before_and_after_a_dataprocessor.md

-#  Detail: Events before and after a DataProcessor
+# Events before and after DataProcessor

 To be able to extend the logic of the DataProcessors, you can listen to two events for each DataProcessor.
 Before and after the execution, an event is triggered.